Best Contact Form WordPress Plugins

 All the contact form WordPress plugins are fully compatible with the Visualmodo WordPress themes and optimized for.

-WPForms is an extremely feature rich plugin that also somehow manages to deliver a nice and clear user interface.
-Everything works with drag-and-drop, which makes creating new forms rather quick, and you also get access to pre-built form templates to speed things up even more.
+WPForms is an extremely feature-rich plugin that also somehow manages to deliver a nice and clean user interface.
+Everything works with drag-and-drop, which makes creating new forms rather quick.
+So, you also get access to pre-built form templates to speed things up even more.